 "195 was where we were able to get ... we did our diligence in getting it to a reasonable price range," Butler said.

 The finance committee ultimately voted by a 6 to 5 margin at its Thursday meeting to recommend the expenditure, despite its concerns, according to Butler.
-Every other article with financial implications -- there are 9 on the warrant in total -- was recommended by the Finance Committee.

 The largest item on the special town meeting warrant is an authorization to allocate $970,000 for renovations to the Adams Free Library, including masonry work to the building’s facade, new roofing, and interior upgrades to make the library more accessible.